NC4Lab/omniroute_windows_ws/src/proj_pkg_test/README.md

     - Extract the downloaded zip file and copy the `include` and `src` folders from the extracted folder to your project directory or a common libraries directory.

 3. **Set Environment Variable**
     - Open a Command Prompt as an administrator and execute the following command to set the `GLAD_DIR` environment variable.
-Replace (Example) `C:\Program Files (x86)\OmnirouteSharedLibs\glad` with the actual path where you have saved the GLAD library.
+Replace (Example) `C:/Program Files (x86)/OmnirouteSharedLibs/glad` with the actual path where you have saved the GLAD library.
+    - Note the use of foward slashes, which are necesary for CMake.
+    - The `/M` option sets the variable as a System variable (for all users).

     ```cmd
-    setx GLAD_DIR "C:\Program Files (x86)\OmnirouteSharedLibs\glad" /M
+    setx GLAD_DIR "C:/Program Files (x86)/OmnirouteSharedLibs/glad" /M
     ```

-    - The `/M` option sets the variable as a System variable (for all users).
+4. **Verification Environment Variable Created**
+    - Close and reopen the Command Prompt as an administrator.

+    ```cmd
+    echo %GLAD_DIR%
+    ```

 ### ==================== INSTALL GLFW LIBRARY ====================